kyleboden/startup/README.md

 - **WebSocket**:
   - WebSockets will be used to update the user interface in real-time, such as when a new resume or cover letter is generated.

+## HTML deliverable

+For this deliverable I built out the structure of my application using HTML.
+- [x] **HTML pages** - Three HTML page that represent the ability to login input User Information, and generate a Resume/Cover Letter